Enterwell/ChangelogManager/Enterwell.CI.Changelog.VSIX/README.md

 }
 ```

-If the configuration exist, application will ignore every change in the **changes** folder which does not concur to it.
+If the configuration exists, application will ignore every change in the **changes** folder that does not concur to it.
 On the other hand, if the configuration file does not exist, every change will be accepted and written to the `CHANGELOG.md`.

+For more features that can be configured with the configuration file, see [Enterwell.CI.Changelog README](../Enterwell.CI.Changelog/README.md/#configuration-file).

 ## Result / Output